andrewNugs/DistributedSysServer/README.md

 General Trend:

 As the number of servers increases from 2 to 6, the average load on each server decreases.
-Specific Data Points:
+**Specific Data Points:**

-N2: The average load is slightly above 5000.
+-N2: The average load is slightly above 5000.
-N3: The average load decreases to around 4000.
+-N3: The average load decreases to around 4000.
-N4: The average load further decreases to approximately 2000.
+-N4: The average load further decreases to approximately 2000.
-N5: The load continues to drop slightly below 2000.
+-N5: The load continues to drop slightly below 2000.
-N6: The average load is slightly above 1000.
+-N6: The average load is slightly above 1000.

 Analysis:
-Load Distribution:
+**Load Distribution:**

 The chart indicates that as more servers are added, the load is more evenly distributed, resulting in a lower average load per server.
 This is expected behavior in a well-functioning load-balanced system.